Step 1: Online Marketing

 Review Sites – This is a very important part.
 People rely on reviews from sites to make almost every decision in life.
 Google, Facebook, Yelp, Home Advisor, Angie’s List, and more.
 The problem is that you can’t control the reviews – just do the best you can with what people give you.
 Be persistent when trying to get reviews.
-Find your happiest clients and email them a dozen times if you have to asking for a review.
-Offer a discount on an inspection if they review you on their phone on site.
+Find your happiest clients and email them a dozen times if you have to, asking for a review.

 The more reviews you have the better – so go out there and get them.
 But what happens when you get a bad review?
 First, calm down.
 It can be infuriating – but how you respond is more important than the review.
 Be polite, professional, and never accuse or attack the reviewer.